binoygeorge97/github-contributions/README.md

 (a) a splat constant via `matchPattern(v, m_Constant(&splat))` + `splat.isSplat()` (current path), and
 (b) a `stablehlo.broadcast_in_dim` of a rank-0 tensor, where the underlying scalar may be a runtime `Value`.

-Planned as a small helper, `extractSplatLikeScalar`, returning a scalar `Value` for either form and `nullptr` otherwise — mirroring the existing `extractSplatInt` helper in the same file.
+Planned as a small helper, extractSplatLikeScalar, that returns the underlying scalar Value for either form and nullptr otherwise.
+It mirrors the empty-broadcast_dimensions look-through used by the existing extractSplatInt helper (line 13754) — but returns the scalar operand Value rather than an integer, since the runtime case has no compile-time attribute.

 One careful distinction in the rewrite:

 - The "splat zero → constant zero" short-circuit can only fire when the scalar is statically known to be zero; for a runtime scalar it is skipped.
-- The general "splat-like → scalar * reduce(other_operand)" rewrite applies to both cases.
-When the scalar is 1.0, an existing canonicalizer collapses the multiply, which is why the constant-1 case in `dot_general_ones.mlir` produces a bare reduce.
+- The general "splat-like → scalar × reduce(other_operand)" rewrite applies to both cases, but the multiply differs by source.
+The existing constant path multiplies by a constant built from the splat attribute, and skips the multiply entirely when the value is 1.0 — which is why @main in dot_general_ones.mlir shows a bare reduce.
+The runtime path has no attribute, so it multiplies the reduce result by the broadcast's input Value and always emits the multiply, relying on the same downstream canonicalizer to collapse it if the value happens to be 1.0.

+The fix must handle the broadcast-of-scalar on either operand position, mirroring the existing code's separate LHS-constant and RHS-constant branches.
+The reproduction test only exercises the LHS case, but a robust fix (and a reviewer) will expect both.

 ### Implementation Plan (UMPIRE)